-Speak All Alerts plays alerts audibly via the device speaker or a connected headset.
+Speak All Alerts plays alerts audibly via your device's speaker or a connected headset.
 When toggled, a confirmation message is audibly played.
 Use the iPad/iPhone volume buttons to adjust the volume.

 5.18.2 Units/Time

 The Units/Time menu contains the following settings: